BlackBerry creates new unit for potential high-growth assets

 The Canadian smartphone maker, which CEO John Chen is trying to revamp, said Sandeep Chennakeshu will start immediately as president of the BlackBerry Technology Solutions unit.
 The division will also include a portfolio of 44,000 patents and the Paratek antenna tech company purchased by BlackBerry in 2012.

-Chen took the reins last year and has worked to stabilize the struggling handset business that made it a global brand while earning more money from its services and software.
+Chen took the reins last year and has worked to stabilise the struggling handset business that made it a global brand while earning more money from its services and software.

 "These are the call options for upside value that the market may not be factoring because it just looks too far away," said BGC analyst Colin Gillis.